 I always believe that blogging is a beautiful form of passion.
 From what I have said in my previous post that “blogging will bring you to far places“.
 Some bloggers consider this as something they can have the opportunity to earn.
 It can be like a business or a career.
 But, let us all think that the systems in blogging go up or down.
-You can be demotivated to blog sometimes in your blogger life.
+You can be demotivated to blog sometimes in your blogger’s life.

 Blogger Friends Are Starting To Get Demotivated To Blog

 I have been reading random status updates from friends who blog.
-These messages entail that they get demotivated to blog and pursue their passion in blogging.
+These messages entail that they get demotivated to blog and pursue their passion for blogging.
 But why?
 I have the situation into different conclusions, and I have come up with five (5) possible reasons.